 These are monogamous birds.
 As cavity-nesters, they excavate a suitable cavity 10-24 inches deep in a dead tree.
 The nesting cavity has an elongated opening 15-85 feet above the ground, and the birds may leave a few wood chips inside for lining.

 While these woodpeckers are not considered threatened or endangered, their solitary nature makes them more susceptible to habitat loss, especially when mature forests are cleared or dead trees are removed from landscapes.
 Protecting suitable habitat is essential to protect pileated woodpeckers.
-Furthermore, because many other birds such as cavity-nesting ducks, swifts and owls will reuse the nests of pileated woodpeckers, protecting these birds can help many other species at the same time.
+Furthermore, because many other birds such as cavity-nesting ducks, swifts, and owls will reuse the nests of pileated woodpeckers, protecting these birds can help many other species at the same time.
 Similarly, some wrens and smaller woodpeckers may also visit pileated woodpecker foraging locations when feeding.
 Because of these nesting and feeding associations, pileated woodpeckers are often carefully monitored to gauge the overall health of an avian ecosystem.